-Each team will be assigned one chromosome to work on (ie., team1: chr12, team2: chr13, etc.).
+Each team will be assigned one chromosome to work on.

 Carl's germline SNPs are found here under Germline SNP call set for subjectZ.
 Coordinates are based on the GRCh37 version of the human genome.
 The file is in VCF format.
 For more information about VCF, please see here.